WCFS-FM: Hot talk era

 The station began evolving to a hot talk format in July 1996 with the addition of Steve Dahl in the afternoons and Stern returning to mornings, while classic rock continued to air in the remainder of the schedule.
 In 1998, Jonathon Brandmeier began hosting middays on WCKG, and the station further moved into a hot talk format.
 During this time, the station was branded "105.9 The PaCKaGe".

-In 2002, rock music was re-added to the station's schedule in certain hours, and its slogan became "Talk That Rocks."
+In 2002, rock music was re-added to the station's schedule in certain hours, and its slogan became "Talk That Rocks".
 On April 1, 2002, Kevin Matthews joined WCKG as midday host.
 Other personalities and programs during this era include, Patti Haze & Mary Pat LaRue, Pete McMurray, Opie and Anthony, Karen Hand and Dr. Kelly Johnson, Bill O'Reilly, Jim Cramer, Buzz Kilman, Wendy Snyder, Frankie "Hollywood" Rodriguez, Bob Sirott, Marianne Murciano, Little Steven's Underground Garage, and The House of Blues Radio Hour with Elwood Blues.
 The rock music was removed from the station's schedule by early 2005.

-On October 25, 2005, the station was rebranded "Free FM."
-With Stern's departure from terrestrial radio on December 16, 2005, Infinity announced that effective January 3, 2006, WCKG would become the flagship station of Rover's Morning Glory.
-Following months of poor ratings, Rover's Morning Glory was dropped on August 1, 2006, and was replaced by the New York-based Opie and Anthony Show.
+On October 25, 2005, the station was rebranded "Free FM".
+With Stern's departure from terrestrial radio on December 16, 2005, Infinity announced that effective January 3, 2006, WCKG would become the flagship station of Rover's Morning Glory, a show that originated from Cleveland and outside of moving to Chicago, held no previous connection to the Windy City and focused on a much younger audience than the rest of WCKG's staff, meaning the remaining audience which had not moved with Stern to satellite radio and other programs didn't stick around for the rest of the station's schedule.
+Following months of abysmal ratings, Rover's Morning Glory was dropped on August 1, 2006, and was replaced by the New York-based Opie and Anthony Show.